Client class#

 get(path)

-Returns an object for the given path.
+Returns an object for the given path or object.

 get_roots()